-Customer choice had been slow to develop throughout the early 2000's.
+Customer choice had been slow to develop throughout the early 2000s.
 With the end of the Market Development Period approaching in 2005, the Public Utilities Commission of Ohio ("PUCO") urged the investor-owned utilities ("IOUs") to file rate stabilization plans ("RSP") in an effort to provide retail electric price stability for their customers.
 These RSPs were approved and have since expired for American Electric Power, Duke Energy and FirstEnergy, and will expire in 2010 for Dayton Power and Light.

-On May 1, 2008, Governor Ted Strickland signed into law Senate Bill 221, comprehensive legislation to update the laws governing the electric industry.
+On May 1, 2008, the Governor signed into law Senate Bill 221, comprehensive legislation to update the laws governing the electric industry.
 The bill is designed primarily to address the post-2008 retail electric market for investor-owned utility areas in Ohio.
-The major provisions of the legislation as highlighted below apply directly to the state's four investor-owned electric utilities.
+The major provisions of the legislation as highlighted below apply directly to the state's four IOUs.
 Ohio's municipal electric systems and rural electric cooperatives maintain local decision-making authority.
 Staff and counsel to the OMEA (legislative liaison to 81 Ohio municipal electric systems and to AMP) were successful in including favorable language regarding customer switches and treatment of hydroelectric facilities in the legislation.
-PUCO is nearing the end of the regulatory implementation of the legislation and AMP has been engaged in the rulemaking process.
+PUCO has completed the regulatory implementation of the legislation.

-Customer Choice (ORC 4928.141; 4928.142; 4928.143).
-Senate Bill 221 preserves the ability of utilities to go to competition, but initially requires the four investor-owned utilities (each an "IOU") in Ohio to file electric security plans ("ESPs").
+Customer Choice (ORC 4928.141; 4928.
+142; 4928.143).
+Senate Bill 221 preserves the ability of utilities to go to competition, but initially requires the four IOUs in Ohio to file electric security plans ("ESPs").
 The IOUs each then have the option to file a market rate option.
-All four IOUs have filed ESP's with the PUCO, and they have all since been approved.
+FirstEnergy is the only IOU that filed a market rate option and the PUCO has not yet approved its application.
+All four IOUs are currently operating under ESPs.
 These provisions have no direct impact on Ohio municipal electric systems or AMP.

 Alternative Energy Portfolio Standard (ORC 4928.64).
 In addition to the provisions addressing retail electric rates for investor-owned utilities, the bill also includes an alternative energy portfolio standard ("AEPS") that requires the state's IOUs to supply 25 percent of their power from alternative energy resources by 2025, with benchmarks beginning in 2009.
 The proposal requires that at least half of the 25% come from renewable energy, and a requirement that half the renewable energy come from Ohio projects.
-This provision has no direct impact on Ohio municipal electric systems or AMP, as the two - as well as the rural electric cooperatives - are not mandated into the AEPS.
+This provision has no direct impact on Ohio municipal electric systems or AMP, as they - as well as the rural electric cooperatives - are not mandated into the AEPS.

 Compliance with AEPS (ORC 4928.65).
 As noted above, the state's investor-owned utilities are required to provide 25% of their power from alternative energy resources, with at least half coming from renewable energy resources.
-Benchmarks for compliance with the mandate begin in 2009.
+Benchmarks for compliance with the mandate began in 2009.
 Utilities may use renewable energy credits, up to five years after purchase or acquisition, to help meet their renewable energy obligation.
 The PUCO has developed rules for which renewable energy resource credits qualify, and the provision is clear that hydroelectric facilities brought online after 1998 and located in Ohio or in an adjoining state will qualify.
-AMP and other stakeholders continue to participate in the regulatory implementation of this provision to ensure that all of AMP's and its Members' existing renewable generation assets qualify.
-This provision is important to Ohio municipal electric systems and to AMP in that it is here that the rules for which renewable energy resource would qualify would be developed and would ultimately provide the best value for the renewable energy credit from AMP's existing and proposed renewable resources.
+AMP and other stakeholders continue to participate in the certification process to ensure that all of AMP's and Members' existing renewable generation assets qualify.
+This provision is important to Ohio municipal electric systems and to AMP in that it is here that the rules setting forth which renewable energy resource will qualify would be developed and would ultimately provide the best value for the renewable energy credit from AMP's existing and proposed renewable resources.